Sky Muster

 The Sky Muster satellites are two geostationary (GEO) communications satellites operated by NBN Co Limited and built by SSL.
 They were launched in 2015 and 2016 to provide fast broadband in areas where NBN didn't want to either lay fiber or install enough wireless antennas and offshore.
-They provide download speeds of up to 100 Mbit/s, and upload speeds of 5 Mbit/s in a best-case scenario.
+The satellites are positioned 35,786 km above the equator, north of Australia.
+They provide download speeds to users of up to 100 Mbit/s, and upload speeds of up to 10 Mbit/s.

 Each Sky Muster has 101 spot beams, which are focused satellite signals which are specially concentrated in power and cover a specific geographic area.
 The electromagnetic Ka band spot beams are used to carry information from the end users' equipment on the ground to the satellites.
 Each satellite offers 80 gigabits per second of bandwidth.
 The two satellites will provide high-speed broadband service to 400,000 Australian homes and businesses in rural and remote Australia.
 The two satellites were designed to provide service for at least 15 years.

 Sky Muster I (NBN-Co 1A) was launched on 1 October 2015 from the Guiana Space Centre in French Guiana, South America, alongside Argentina's ARSAT-2, on an Ariane 5ECA rocket.